figment-networks/kong-plugin-connections-quota/README.md

 Kong plugin to make sure user can have a limited number of total and concurrent connections.

+## Concurrent vs. Per-unit rate limits

+"Concurrent" connections is a misnomer in this plugin, because it's actually only affecting the number of websocket connections.
+This was implemented purposefully to handle APIs that support both websockets and standard HTTP connections.
+We needed a way to differentiate between the two and restrict them independently.

+**TODO**: Implement a separate websocket configuration for limiting active websocket connections and use "concurrent" as a limit of the total number of connections.

+## Cache Expiration

+When incrementing or decrementing the number of concurrent connections in the Redis cache, we use an expiration of 1 month for the value.
+This is because it's possible for websocket connections to run for several days, or even weeks, before they are refreshed with a new connection.
+We don't want the value to be lost in the meantime.

 ## Testing

 To run lint and tests install